 This volcanic arc is still active, so since December 27, 2020, the alert level in Saint Vincent has been raised to orange with access to the crater prohibited.
 It is an effusive eruption, the lava is viscous and does not flow, it accumulates and forms a dome in the crater.
 Its evolution is monitored by the Saint Vincent UWIseiscmic seismic research center.

 In Martinique, the Pelée mountain which usually makes the joy of the hikers, is, passed under yellow vigilance.
 The scientific experts want to reinforce the monitoring of the volcano after an upsurge of earthquakes and gas rises.
 The observatory of volcanology and seismology issues a weekly report.
 The last eruption of Mount Pelée caused more than 30,000 deaths and dates from May 8, 1902, it is one of the most destructive episodes of modern times.
 The Pelee is characterized by explosive eruptions, rare but violent.

-As soon as there are islands and wind, there is a “windward” coast, so we also speak of the Windward Islands in Polynesia, Cape Verde or Hawaii.
+As soon as there are islands and wind, there is a “windward” and a “leeward” coast.
+Although the terms are usually used for the Caribbean islands, we also speak of the Windward and Leeward Islands in Polynesia, Cape Verde or even in Hawaii.